ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 	for i, sentiment in enumerate(tweets.columns[-9:]):
     	sentimentDistribution[i]=sqlContext.sql("SELECT count(*) as sentCount FROM tweets where " + sentiment + " > 60").collect()[0].sentCount
 ```
-4. With the data stored in sentimentDistribution array, run the following code that plot the data as a bar chart
+4. With the data stored in sentimentDistribution array, run the following code that plots the data as a bar chart

 ```python
 	%matplotlib inline